*Last Updated: 01/11/2021

 Basically, a hard drive is a physical piece of equipment attached inside your computer which stores all of your information and the data for your computer to function as you expect.

 Server: a computer or computer program that manages access to a centralized resource or service in a network.

-The privacy and security issues surrounding the cloud don’t really carry much weight for the average Joe, but it is important to understand the difference between control on your own storage devices, vs cloud storage.
+The privacy and security issues surrounding the cloud don’t really carry much weight for the average Joe, however small businesses and corporations need to carefully consider when to use cloud computing solutions and what should be stored.

-Cloud storage is just one part of cloud computing, another important ability the cloud gives us is called Cloud Care, and Friendly PC offers it.
+Cloud storage is just one part of cloud computing, another important ability the cloud gives us is called Cloud Care, and Friendly PC offers it as one of our services.
 Here’s why you should care…

-Well, there are actually several reasons you should care, but we have found the remote access aspect of Cloud Care to be the most beneficial to our customers.
-With remote access, we can actually connect with your computer remotely to troubleshoot, help with IT support, diagnose computer issues and often, even fix the problem remotely.
+Well, there are actually several reasons you should care, but we find the remote access aspect of Cloud Care to be the most beneficial to our customers.
+With remote access, we can actually connect with your computer remotely to troubleshoot, help with IT support, diagnose computer issues and often even fix the problem remotely.
 That means you don’t have to come to us, and we don’t have to bother you.
-It’s a beautiful thing, the cloud.